What We Do

 The most common issue we support clients with is homelessness.
 This could be in the form of rough sleeping, sofa-surfing, or living in a hostel, B&B, night shelter, or temporary accommodation.

-Other clients may be struggling because of overcrowding, extreme disrepair, eviction threats, landlord disputes, domestic abuse, or race-based hate crime.
+Other clients may be struggling because of overcrowding, disrepair, eviction threats, landlord disputes, domestic abuse, race-based hate crime, and more.

 Our clients

-A lot of our clients face extra barriers when it comes to accessing good quality housing and housing support, such as language barriers, poverty, poor mental health and discrimination.
+Many of our clients face extra hurdles when it comes to accessing good quality housing and housing support, for example financial struggles, discrimination, language barriers, and health issues.

 Housing and immigration